pkoper/mk/README.md

 Simple solutions for common Makefile challenges.

-## chain.mk - chain execution of multiple targets in the desired order
+## chains.mk - chain execution of multiple targets in the desired order

 ### Problem